ps2956/An-AI-Driven-Sign-Language-Converter-using-ASR-and-NLP/README.md

-# Audio Speech To Sign Language Converter
+# Smart Communication Aid: An-AI-Driven-Sign-Language-Converter-using-ASR-and-NLP

 A Web Application which takes in live audio speech recording as input, converts it into text and displays the relevant Indian Sign Language animations.